-Outcome 3 Performance Goal Measure Cr Outcome 3 Credit Unions are an Accessible Financial Institution Choice for Consumers of all Backgrounds and Income Levels Measures 2016 Targets 1.
-Growth in potential members in underserved areas and community charters.
-Establish benchmark in 2011.
-2. Hold periodic town meetings with NCUAB and credit union system to discuss upcoming regulatory changes.
-Establish benchmark in 2011.
-3. Hold system wide webinars on hot topics and emerging issues.
-Establish benchmark in 2011.
+Outcome 3 Performance Goal Measure Outcome 3 Credit Unions are an Accessible Financial Institution Choice for Consumers of All Backgrounds and Income Levels Measures 2016 Targets Growth in potential members in underserved areas and community charters.
+Establish benchmark in 2011 2.
+Growth in use of credit union services (shares, loans, credit cards).
+Establish benchmark in 2011

 Outcome 4 Performance Goal Measure

 Outcome 4

 Regulations are User Friendly, Effective and Enhance the Safety of the Credit Union

 System without Adding Undue Burden

 Measures 2016 Targets

-Minimize the complexity of Rules and • Establish benchmark one year after
+Minimize the complexity of Rules and Establish benchmark one year after

-Regulations issued. issuance of change.
+Regulations issued. issuance of change

-Outcome 5 Performance Goal Measure Outcome 5 Credit Unions will Offer Services to Members and Potential Members Throughout their Field of Membership Measures 2016 Targets Ensure credit unions are satisfying the terms of their marketing and business plans.
-Establish benchmark one year after effective date of measure.
-Ensure commensurate administrative actions are taken if credit unions fail to satisfy the terms of their marketing and business plans, if appropriate.
-Establish benchmark one year after effective date of measure.
+Outcome 5 Performance Goal Measure Outcome 5 Credit Unions Will Offer Services to Members and Potential Members Throughout Their Field of Membership Measures 2016 Targets Percentage of credit unions satisfying the terms of their marketing and business plans.
+Establish benchmark one year after effective date of measure Percentage of NCUA examiners who are certified as Principal Examiners.
+Establish benchmark one year after effective date of measure